 Sector 12 and 13 have numbered chairs (back stalls), which offers you the comfort of having your seat spot guaranteed for the whole night.
 The bad thing is that if you are not in the first row, you will have difficulty seeing because people are sitting in front of you.
 They are located at the end of the avenue, so depending on where you seat, you might not have a full view of the show and by this point, there’s no more judging happening of the School performance, what can affect the quality of it.

-• Includes secure/convenient delivery of tickets to your hotel (You will not have to waste your valuable vacation time standing in lines to receive your tickets!!!)
+- Includes secure/convenient ticket distribution at group hotel (You will not have to waste your valuable vacation time standing in lines to receive your tickets!!!)